michal-bures/konkr_web/pages/privacy.md

 ### Data deletion request

-If you signed in with your email address on [konkr.io](https://www.konkr.io) and you'd like to have your email adress and all your data removed from the database, email me on [dev@konkr.io](mailto:{{site.email}}) and I will get that sorted.
+If you signed in with your email address on [konkr.io](https://www.konkr.io) and you'd like to have your email address and all your data removed from the database, email me on [dev@konkr.io](mailto:{{site.email}}) and I will get that sorted.

 To remove any information stored by the game from your web browser, follow the instructions